 General principles of medication administration including determination of dosage, preparation, safe administration, and documentation of multiple forms of drugs.
 Instruction includes various systems of measurement.
 Two lecture hours and one lab hour per week.
-Credit: 2 semester hours Co-requisite: VNSG 1331, 1304, 1423, 1160

 VNSG 1230 Maternal-Neonatal Nursing

 A study of the biological, psychological, and sociological concepts applicable to basic needs of the family including childbearing and neonatal care.
 Utilization of the nursing process in the assessment and management of the childbearing family.
 Topics include physiological changes related to pregnancy, fetal development, and nursing care of the family during labor and delivery and the puerperium.
 Two lecture hours per week.